oddbird/oddsite/content/2017/03/06/pattern-making.rst

 one small piece at a time?
-I would have given up at this point, but there's nothing I love more than over-engeneering a solution in Sass.
+I would have given up at this point, but there's nothing I love more than over-engineering a solution in Sass.

 The Accoutrement Solution